-But we can't just leave the matter there.
-Unfortunately, an all too common conclusion to such thoughts, especially in the Course community, is something along these lines: That's right, it's all a dream.
-It's just puppets on a stage.
-There's no one out there.
-So don't care about any of it, lest you make the error real.
-However, that's not where the Course itself goes at all, not even close.
-While the Course does want us not to care in the sense of not having cares—our goal is to be carefree, undismayed by the ups and downs of this worldly drama—it is very big on caring in the sense of caring for others.
-Indeed, it is precisely because God cares for everyone here, including you and me, that we need not have any cares here: "You need merely cast your cares upon Him for He careth for you" (T-5.VII.1:4).
+However, while the Course does want us not to care in the sense of not having cares – being carefree, undismayed by the ups and downs of this worldly drama – it is very big on caring in the sense of caring for others.
+Indeed, it is precisely because God cares for us that we need not have any cares: “You need merely cast your cares upon Him for He careth for you” (T-5.VII.1:4).

-Given that the world is an illusory fiction, why should we care for those whom He sends us?
-Because even though the world is an illusion, we and our brothers who seem to live here are real Sons of God, wracked with suffering because we've convinced ourselves that the world is real.
-And the way out of this suffering is to truly care for each other, which brings a reflection of the truth of God's Love into this made-up story.
+Therefore, there is a major “caring” part as well.
+As we’ve emphasized so strongly here in the CCC, Jesus obviously wants us to care deeply about the welfare of our brothers; as he calls us to awaken, he tells each of us to “bring with you all those whom He has sent to you to care for as I care for you” (C-5.6:12) Why should we care?
+Because while the world is an illusory fiction, we and our brothers who seem to live in it are real.
+We are all suffering because we believe the world is real.
+And the way out of this suffering is to care for each other, which brings a reflection of truth into this made-up story.
 Our fictional story must get a lot happier before we are ready to close the book.

-I believe, then, that the way to take full advantage of the Holy Spirit's use of the fiction of the world is to constantly keep both components I've discussed in mind.
-On the one hand, we need to realize (with the Course's help) that this world is a fictional story with no real effect on us, and embrace the peace and joy that realization brings.
+For me, then, the goal we are striving for as we engage with the ongoing drama of our world can be summed up in a striking phrase the Course uses to describe forgiveness: “happy fiction” (C-3.2:1).
+On the one hand, we need to see that this world is a fictional story with no real effect on us.
 But on the other hand, we need to do everything in our power to make this fictional story a happy one through our love and forgiveness.
 We need to care for one another.
 We need to bring new, loving plot lines into this story, plot lines that reflect the truth beyond the story.
-Of course, to be effective, these outer changes must be the product of a truly changed mind.
-So, we need to walk the path the Course lays out for us so we can develop the mindset and acquire the tools we need to bring genuine change.
-Transforming our story into happy fiction will lead us back to truth, for as the Course says about the happy dream, "Happy dreams come true, not because they are dreams, but only because they are happy" (T-18.V.4:1).
+This will lead us back to truth, for as the Course says about the happy dream, “Happy dreams come true, not because they are dreams, but only because they are happy” (T-18.V.4:1).

-So, to end where I began: Yes, my life is fiction just like that television show I watched, and as such, I needn't get upset about it.
-But at the same time, I want my life to be happy fiction, both for me and for everyone I touch.
+So yes, my life is fiction just like that television show I watched, and as such, I needn’t get upset about it.
+But at the same time, I want my life to be a happy fiction, both for me and for everyone I touch.
 I want to bring some of those loving plot lines into this story.
-I don't know what twists and turns and cliffhangers are waiting down the road, but fortunately, as we saw in that last passage, the Course promises that the story ends very well for all of us: "A happy outcome to all things is sure" (W-pII.292.Heading).
-Who doesn't love a happy ending?
+I don’t know what twists and turns and cliffhangers are waiting down the road, but fortunately the Course promises me that the story ends very well: “A happy outcome to all things is sure” (W-pII.292.Heading).
+Who doesn’t love a happy ending?